 Intersex treatment: controversy and debate

-What is the best course of treatment for children born with a difference or disorder of sex development (DSD), commonly known as intersex?
+What is the best course of treatment for children born with biological sex characteristics that aren't easily classified as male or female, commonly known as intersex?

 This is a contentious issue for doctors, parents, and affected individuals.